oddkiva/sara/doc/sphinx/source/multiviewgeometry/nister.rst

    \text{Null}(\bQ) = \text{span}(\x, \y, \z, \w) \\
    \be = x \x + y \y + z \z + \w

+The goal is to determine the value of the real scalars :math:`x, y, z`.

 Essential Matrix Constraints
 ----------------------------
 As mentioned in Nister's paper: